 - C. Appointment Procedures (Indianapolis, Terre Haute, and New Albany Divisions) - 1.
 The federal community defender is responsible for overseeing the appointment of a member of the CJA Panel in any division to cases in the Indianapolis, Terre Haute, and New Albany divisions.
 The federal community defender will maintain a record of panel attorney appointments and, when appropriate, data reflecting the apportionment of appointments between attorneys from the federal community defender office and panel attorneys. - 2.
 Appointment of cases to CJA panel members will ordinarily be made on a rotational basis with the goal of a balanced distribution of appointments and compensation among members of the CJA panel and quality representation for each CJA defendant.
-The federal community defender may make exceptions to rotational appointments due to the nature and complexity of the case, an attorney's experience or qualifications, and geographical considerations.

-- 3. Under special circumstances the court may appoint a member of the bar of the court who is not a member of the CJA Panel.
+The federal community defender may make exceptions to rotational appointments due to the nature and complexity of the case, an attorney's experience or qualifications, and geographical considerations. - 3.
+Under special circumstances the court may appoint a member of the bar of the court who is not a member of the CJA Panel.
 Such special circumstances may include cases in which the court determines that the appointment of a particular attorney is in the interests of justice, judicial economy, or continuity of representation, or for any other compelling reason.
 It is not anticipated that special circumstances will arise often, and the procedures set forth in the Plan are presumed to be sufficient in the vast majority of cases in which counsel are to be appointed.
+In an effort to ensure the integrity of the panel selection process, the appointment of an attorney who is not a member of the CJA Panel should occur only in exceptional circumstances.
+Appointments made under this section will be reported to the CJA Committee.

-Appointments made under this section will be reported to the CJA Committee. - 4.
-Unless otherwise impracticable, CJA panel attorney(s) must be available to represent defendant(s) at the same stage of the proceedings as is the federal community defender. - D. Appointment Procedures (Evansville Division)
+- 4. Unless otherwise impracticable, CJA panel attorney(s) must be available to represent defendant(s) at the same stage of the proceedings as is the federal community defender. - D. Appointment Procedures (Evansville Division)

 Upon the determination of the need for the appointment of counsel, any district judge or magistrate judge assigned to or handling a case filed or pending in the Evansville Division, shall appoint an available member of any divisional CJA Panel who has handled, or assisted in, an action of equal or greater complexity than the action for which appointment of counsel is required.
 When necessary, the court may appoint a qualified defense lawyer who is not a member of the Evansville CJA Panel.
+In an effort to ensure the integrity of the panel selection process, the appointment of an attorney who is not a member of the CJA Panel should occur only in exceptional circumstances.